Explore the history behind the legends and lore of the New York State Capitol.

 What was the purpose of Lincoln’s visit to the Old State Capitol?

-In 1861, as President-Elect Abraham Lincoln was traveling to Washington DC to assume the presidency, he stopped in Albany to make a speech in the Assembly Chamber.
+In 1861, as President-elect Abraham Lincoln was traveling to Washington, DC, to assume the presidency, he stopped in Albany to speak in the Assembly Chamber.

 Who else was in Albany the same day of Lincoln’s visit?